What does 'Sale Agreed' mean when buying a property?

 As such the property becomes Sold Subject to Contract.

-During this period both parties can walk away with no penalties and both parties can renegotiate the price (up or down).
+During the period before exchange both parties can walk away with no penalties and both parties can renegotiate the price (up or down).